 This article is about the 2011 movie by the name Tinker Tailor Soldier Spy and not the BBC series or the book.
 The film is directed by Tomas Alfredson who also brought us Let The Right One In.
 There is a very strong star cast featuring Gary Oldman, Colin Firth, Tom Hardy, John Hurt, Toby Jones, Mark Strong, Benedict Cumberbatch, and Ciarán Hinds.
 It is a classic Spy vs Spy story set during the Cold War of the 70s.
 There is a lot that can be talked about the acting and the execution contrast between the BBC series and the book.
 However, to keep things simple, I’m going to stick to what the movie presents and not go into additional information from other material.
 In short, it’s a great film.
 Go watch it before reading further.
-This is the film Tinker Tailor Soldier Spy explained, spoilers Ahead.
+This is the plot and ending of the film Tinker Tailor Soldier Spy explained, spoilers Ahead.

 I understand why I received multiple requests to explain out this film.
 It’s not the plot itself that is confusing but the narrative that is extremely non-linear, doesn’t give many hints to point out the sequence of events.
 So as always, we’ll go through the events chronologically even though that destroys the fantastic narrative.